 During the summer of 2021, eight students from Rochester-area high schools participated in the Laboratory for Laser Energetics' Summer High School Research Program.
 This was the 32nd year of the program, which started in 1989.
-The 2020 program was unfortunately canceled because of the COVID-19 pandemic.
+The 2020 program was unfortunately canceled because of the Covid pandemic.
 In 2021, LLE held a fully virtual program for students who had applied and been interviewed for the 2020 program.
 The program started earlier than usual (in the middle of June rather than after July 4) and finished earlier (in the middle of August) to meet the schedules of the graduating seniors.
 The program comprised nine weeks rather than the usual eight.

-The goal of LLE's program is to excite a group of high school students about careers in the areas of science and technology by exposing them to research in a state-of-the-art environment.
+The goal of LLE's program is to excite a group of highly motivated high school students about careers in the areas of science and technology by exposing them to research in a state-of-the-art environment.
 Too often, students are exposed to "research" only through classroom laboratories, which have prescribed procedures and predictable results.
 In LLE's summer program, the students experience many of the trials, tribulations, and rewards of scientific research.
 By participating in research in a real environment, the students often become more excited about careers in science and technology.
 In addition, LLE gains from the contributions of the many highly talented students who are attracted to the program.

-The students spent most of their time working on their individual research projects with members of LLE's scientific staff.
-The projects were related to current research activities at LLE and covered a broad range of areas of interest including experimental diagnostic development, computer modeling of implosion physics, experimental design, plasma-physics simulations, physical chemistry, future laser system design, and scientific data management.
-The students, their high schools, their LLE supervisors, and their project titles are listed in Table I. Their written reports are collected in this volume.
-By working through several iterations of their project reports, incorporating feedback from their supervisors and the Program Director, the students experience most of the steps involved in preparing a scientific paper for publication.
+The students spent most of their time working on their individual research projects with members of LLE's technical staff.
+The projects were related to current research activities at LLE and covered a broad range of areas of interest including experimental diagnostic development, computer modeling of implosion physics, experimental design, plasma-physics simulations, physical chemistry, future laser system design, and scientific data management (see Table I).

 The students attended weekly seminars on technical topics associated with LLE's research.
 Topics this year included laser physics, fusion, nonlinear optics, nuclear physics, pulsed power, fiber optics, and LLE's cryogenic target program.
-The students also learned how to give scientific presentations, were given guidance on writing scientific reports, and were introduced to LLE's computational resources.
+The students also learned how to give scientific presentations and were introduced to LLE's computational resources.

 The program culminated on 11 August with the virtual "High School Student Summer Research Symposium," at which the students presented the results of their research to an audience including parents, teachers, and LLE staff.
-Each student spoke for approximately 15 minutes including two minutes for questions.
+The students' written reports will be made available on the LLE Website and bound into a permanent record of their work that can be cited in scientific publications.